 Many fans like Dave and Brit Morin understand that the attachment of a major Hollywood star is no guarantee the movie will be made in the near future, but a number of directors and popular actresses have been attached to the project in the past.
 Renee Zellweger is just one of the Hollywood heavyweights attached to the movie in the past.
 Maybe things can start picking up with the addition of Adams and Valleee to the project.

 Matt Smith became one of the most popular English actors in show business thanks to his portrayal as the quirky timelord in the storied ‘Doctor Who’ franchise.
-As is the nature of the series, the role was not Smith’s to keep and so he retired from it in 2013 for Peter Capaldi to take over.
 Fans of the actor can rest easy though as Matt Smith has already attached himself to some quality projects, including the science fiction thriller ‘Patient Zero’.
 In this film he will co-star with ‘Game of Thrones’ own Natalie Dormer.

 ‘Patient Zero’ is an original screenplay by writer Mike Le.
 Stefan Ruzowitzky is slated to helm the project as the director.
 Ruzowitzky is coming off of his Oscar winning foreign film ‘The Counterfeiters’.
 In ‘Patient Zero’ the story is focused on a global viral outbreak of a sort of super virus reminiscent of rabies that turns humanity into a form of zombie.
 Jason Halpern says in the project Smith will play the lead, a husband who is desperate to find a cure for his recently infected love (played by Dormer).
 In the film Smith will be tasked with hunting down the eponymous ‘Patient Zero’ to try and save the day.